Amourspirit/python_ooo_dev_tools/docs/style_guide.md

             RobotKeys.send_current(SendKeyInfo(WriterKeyCodes.KB_SIDE_BAR))
 ```

-Hilighting can be added to lines by using `:emphasize-lines:`
+Highlighting can be added to lines by using `:emphasize-lines:`

 ```rst
 .. tabs::